innolitics/rdm/rdm/init_files/documents/software_plan.md

 **Tasks:**

 Note that these tasks do not need to be performed in the order they're presented.
 Often the design emerges during code constructions.
 Also, gaps in the requirements may not be clear until you begin coding.
-However, for bigger issues it's usually best to document the requirements and design first.
-We also recommend writing some tests first, or at least planning how you will write them, since doing so often leads to better designs.
+However, for bigger issues, it's usually best to document the requirements and design first.
+We also recommend writing some tests first, or at least plan how you will write them first, since doing so often leads to better designs.

 1. **Requirements Gathering**